-In a sense those who were screaming the loudest protests understand best what the author James wrote "to the twelve tribes in the diaspora" namely that the tongue is a most powerful force.
+To be sure, the back-room schemers and manipulators and their front men and women are not stupid, and I'm pretty sure they live by the credo that the author of the book James wrote "to the twelve tribes in the diaspora" - namely that the tongue is a most powerful force.
 James uses analogies such as a ship's rudder and the tiny fire that ignites massive forest fires to illustrate how such a relatively small part of us can provide such an influence on those around us.
 It makes one wonder what the situation was in the early church that prompted the author of this document to issue this advice and the other interesting cautions found here.
 We, like the great 24-hour news cable channels, have to speculate with great abandon since this is a very general document written to a huge audience, unlike the rather personal letters written by Paul to deal with very specific issues in particular congregations.
-One strong possibility, given the introductory urgings at the beginning of the letter, is that of persecution of the faithful.
+One strong possibility, however, given the introductory urgings at the beginning of the letter, is that the situation referred to was persecution of the faithful.
 We have seen throughout history how the power of whispers is enough to have people put to death.
 Of course the capture, arrest, and murder of Jews in World War II on the basis of whispered betrayals by neighbours comes immediately to mind, but other examples abound including dangerous times in the Ukraine, China, Ireland, Bosnia, North Korea, and Afghanistan.

 But we have to speculate about the issues here, because in contrast to Paul's complaints that "I have heard that some of you say ...", here we have a wide-ranging repertoire of cautions and advice about how to live faithfully in challenging times and circumstances, and it contains a great deal of wisdom and good advice.
-The examples offered here of the leverage that the tongue has to effect great results may not be completely relevant to today's listener, but were at the time.
-For example, most of us have heard about the bit that is used to control a horse, but I suspect few of us have even seen one up close, let alone have inserted one into a horse's mouth - being very careful not to get 'bit' ourselves!
+The examples offered here of the leverage that the tongue has to effect great results may not be completely relevant to today's listener, but certainly were so at the time.
+For example, most of us have heard about the bit that is used to control a horse, but I suspect few of us have even seen a bit up close, let alone have inserted one into a horse's mouth - being very careful not to get 'bit' ourselves!
 Most of us are more familiar with boats, however, even if our sea cruises have been limited to the comforts and luxuries of the BC Ferries, and so we can easily understand the example of a ship's rudder.
 Also from watching forest fires devastate huge tracts of land here in BC, in California, and even in an area with which James might have been familiar - Greece, we know all too clearly how one little spark can ignite a blaze that consumes everything within a massive area.